Get Confidential Help 24/7

 Xanax Withdrawal Timeline

-Research shows that withdrawal from Xanax is more severe than withdrawal from other longer-acting benzos.
-Someone on high doses of Xanax can experience an even more severe withdrawal.
+Research shows that people addicted to Xanax experience a more severe withdrawal than withdrawal from other longer-acting benzos.
+Someone on high doses of Xanax can experience an even more severe withdrawal symptoms.

 The withdrawal timeline and symptoms for clients with an addiction to Xanax can also vary on the basis of factors like: